hugopraz/IRS/README.md

 <br>

 ## Infra-Red Simulator (IRS)
-This project focuses on the simulation of IR spectra.
+IRS – Infra-Red Simulator – is a Python-based application developed for the simulation and visualization of Infra-Red (IR) spectra of molecules.
+It provides a web-based interface for converting molecular names or SMILES strings into fully optimized 3D structures, performing vibrational analysis via quantum chemistry packages, and plotting the corresponding IR spectrum.

 The project has two functionalities, giving two different approaches.

-The first one is the simualtion of IR spectra using Psi4 and ORCA, two different quantum mechanical calculation packages.
+The first one is the simulation of IR spectra using Psi4 and ORCA, two different quantum mechanical calculation packages.

 ## Theoretical Background of Infra-Red Spectroscopy
 QM Calculations: